Start Working with Fusion 360

 Go to this page to register your Autodesk account and download Fusion 360.
 If your Fusion 360 is on a 30 day trial, go to this page for instructions on how to activate a Student or Enthusiast 3-year license.

-The VDCI Fusion 360 Design 1 - Basic Modeling Workshop covers sketch-based modeling and T-Spline modeling - two of the most common modeling techniques in Fusion 360.
-This is a great workshop if you are interested in learning how to create a project from start to finish.
-This workshop will look at everything from basic file management to inserting components to materials.
+This course covers sketch-based modeling and T-Spline modeling - two of the most common modeling techniques in Fusion 360.
+This is a great class if you are interested in learning how to create a project from start to finish.
+This class will look at everything from basic file management to inserting components to materials.

-You will begin this workshop by downloading the datasets (project files), which are in a ZIP file.
-VDCI recommends that you create a folder for your workshop and name the folder F360-Design-1-Workshop.
+You will begin this class by downloading the datasets (project files), which are in a ZIP file.
+VDCI recommends that you create a folder for your class and name the folder Intro to F360.
 Extract the contents of the ZIP file into this folder.
 Then start watching the videos.
-For this first workshop, we encourage that you follow along with the files provided, or try and use your own file throughout the videos.
+For this class, we encourage that you follow along with the files provided, or try and use your own file throughout the videos.

-It is our goal, after you complete all of the workshops (all of which should be available by January 2018) that you will become proficient with Fusion 360, and that you will take, and pass the Autodesk Fusion 360 Certified User exam.
+It is our goal, after you complete all of the Fusion 360 classes (all of which should be available by January 2018) that you will become proficient with Fusion 360, and that you will take, and pass the Autodesk Fusion 360 Certified User exam.